voxel51/fiftyone/docs/source/integrations/cvat.rst

     Storing your username and password in plain text on disk is generally not recommended.
 Consider using environment variables instead.

-.. _cvat-annotation:
+.. _annotation:

 Annotation
 __________

 Use the
 :meth:`annotate() <fiftyone.core.collections.SampleCollection.annotate>` method
-to send samples and optionally existing labels to CVAT for annotation.
+to send the samples and optionally existing labels in a |Dataset| or
+|DatasetView| to CVAT for annotation.

+You must provide a unique `anno_key` string argument to each call to :meth:`annotate() <fiftyone.core.collections.SampleCollection.annotate>`.
+This key serves as the identifier for an annotation run, and you will provide it to methods like
+:meth:`load_annotations() <fiftyone.core.collections.SampleCollection.load_annotations>`,
+:meth:`get_annotation_info() <fiftyone.core.collections.SampleCollection.load_annotations>`,
+:meth:`load_annotation_results() <fiftyone.core.collections.SampleCollection.load_annotation_results>`, and
+:meth:`delete_annotation_run() <fiftyone.core.collections.SampleCollection.delete_annotation_run>`
+to manage the run in the future.

+In addition,
-The :meth:`annotate() <fiftyone.core.collections.SampleCollection.annotate>`
+:meth:`annotate() <fiftyone.core.collections.SampleCollection.annotate>`
-method provides various keyword arguments that you can use to customize the annotation tasks that you wish to be performed.
+provides various parameters that you can use to customize the annotation tasks that you wish to be performed.

-**General arguments**
+**General parameters**

+The following parameters are supported by all annotation backends:

 - `backend`: the annotation backend to use.
 Use `"cvat"` for the CVAT backend
 - `media_field`: (`"filepath"`) the sample field containing the path to the